mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 {{<img src="kagi.png" has-border="true" max-width="450px" caption="ScreenJournal now supports signups and invite codes.">}}

-Kagi lets you see Google results if you prefix your query with `!g`, but in my two weeks using it, I've probably only done that in 5% of my searches.
+Kagi lets you see Google results if you prefix your query with `!g`, but in my two weeks of using it, I've probably only done that in 5% of my searches.

 An ad-free search engine that's as good as Google 95% of the time would be enough for me to switch, but Kagi also has cool power features that let you personalize your results.